February 12, 2018

 In this day and age, it’s all about influencers on social media.
 People like people that they can relate to - that share their interests and pain points.
 Something that can really drive your brand visibility is having influencers interact with your content.

-Brands are increasingly shifting their budgets to this type of marketing because it has proven results.
+5 ways brands are increasingly shifting their budgets to this type of marketing because it has proven results.

 Start by hand picking a selection of influencers in your niche and working out what interests them.
 Have a scan through their previous posts and see if they have any pain points that your product or service can solve.
 You want to get their attention with your posts so it has to be relevant to them.